tnir/codestream/jb/docs/dev.md

 export PATH="$JAVA_HOME/bin:$PATH"
 ```

+> NOTE: If you utilize JetBrains Toolbox for managing the installation of their IDEs / utilities, then your installation path will be available by clicking 'Settings' next to the application in JetBrains Toolbox.
+By default, it will look similar to:
+>
+> `/Users/<your home dir>/Library/Application Support/JetBrains/Toolbox/apps/IDEA-U/ch-0/231.8109.175`

 The Jetbrains JVM is required to run tests and build the plugin.
 The project is preconfigured to use a
 JVM Runtime called jbr-11.
 You need to setup this JMV yourself by going to
 `File -> Project Structure` and then click on `SDK` and in the dropdown choose `Add Sdk`.